751.10 General Superstructure

 751.10.1.15 Deck Concrete Finishing

 Bridge decks are normally finished with an approved mechanical finishing machine per Sec 703.3.5.
-The use of a vibratory screed in place of a finishing machine is allowed if the guidance below is satisfied or the core team determines it is applicable for a particular bridge.
+The use of a vibratory screed in place of a finishing machine is allowed if the guidance below is satisfied or with approval of the SPM, SLE or owner’s representative for a particular bridge.
 Although vibratory screeds may contribute to an overworked concrete surface where durability of the deck may be reduced, there are applications where the weight and bulk of the finishing machine may not be practical.
 For instance, most re-decks consist of steel wide flange beams where the contractor may have to heavily brace the exterior beams for the finishing machine.
 Using a vibratory screed may allow the contractor to use less bracing and finish with much lighter equipment.
 In addition, a vibratory screed is useful when the finishing machine framework is too wide and would interfere with traffic or adjacent physical obstacles.
 If a vibratory screed is allowed for deck finishing, add note B3.25 (A2.14 for box culverts) on the bridge plans.

 Guidance for allowing a vibratory screed: